owid/owid-grapher/patch/readme.md

 Note: if you use form #3 and have duplicate identifiers, be sure to parse yourself as JSON does not support duplicate identifiers.

-**URI Encoding** String inputs to the Patch constructor are assumed to be encoded with `encodeURIComponent` and will be decoded before parsing.
-Similarly the string output is always encoded.

 **Delimiters** Patch requires 2 delimiters, one for separating "rows" and one for separating "columns".
-Patch is isomorphic to TSVs.
-Currently for the delimiters we use "-is-" for tabs and "-and-" for newlines.
+Currently for the delimiters we use "~" for tabs and "..." for newlines.
 You can change those to suit your own preferences or needs.

-**Versioning** Just use semantic versioning, only caring about breaking changes so only a major version: `patchVersion=2&patch=...`
+**Versioning** Just use semantic versioning, only caring about breaking changes so only a major version: `patchVersion=2&patch=`

-**No Escape Characters** Patch does not have an escape character mechanism.
-You may need to change the Delimiters to support rare use cases.

 **Spaces** Patch encodes spaces to "+" instead of "%20" and uses the standard encoding of "+" to "%2B".

+**URI Encoding** String inputs to the Patch constructor are assumed to be encoded and will be decoded before parsing.
+Similarly the string output is always encoded.

 ## When to use